CCOG for OMT 233 Fall 2023

 - Collect information and create a cover letter and resume to use for a job search.

-- Participate in local professional educational conference with the opportunity to network with other ophthalmic technicians and professionals.
+- Participate in a local professional educational conference with the opportunity to network with other ophthalmic technicians and professionals.

 - Practice interviewing skills in-person and online with video-streaming technology for use when seeking employment in the field.